 Personal budgets are designed to give 0 to 25-year-olds and their families more control over the services they receive.
 The amount is identified by the council to deliver aspects of support set out in an Education, Health and Care Plan.

 Who can have a SEND personal budget?

-Children and young people between the ages of 0 -25 who have an EHC Plan may ask for a personal budget.
+- 0 to 25-year-olds who have an EHC Plan can ask for a personal budget.
 Parents can request a personal budget for their child and this will be considered at the planning or review meeting.
 Requests will be considered by a Disability Panel to ensure fair and consistent decision making.

 Care, health and transport personal budgets

 Children and young people with the most complex needs may also have a personal budget to meet all or some of their care or health needs.
 This will usually be as part of an EHC Plan but can be standalone.

 If a child or young person is eligible for home-to-school travel assistance, they may be offered a personal transport budget.